 The WRHA's long-term care program funds and oversees the operations of 39 long-term care facilities, including 38 personal care homes (PCHs) and the St. Amant health care facility, in the Winnipeg health region.

 The WRHA has implemented and is managing a comprehensive system-wide approach to protect and care for residents and staff at Winnipeg PCH facilities with COVID-19 outbreaks.
-This involves careful, fluid coordination with WRHA clinical management, PCH management and staff, regional programs, and partners such as the Canadian Red Cross.
+This involves careful, fluid coordination with WRHA clinical management, PCH management and staff, regional programs, and community partners.

-As of 9 am, Feb 26, there were active COVID-19 outbreaks at seven of Winnipeg's 39 long-term care facilities.
+As of 9 am, July 28, there were no PCHs with a declared active COVID-19 outbreak among Winnipeg's 39 long-term care facilities.

 A message to our staff, residents, PCH partners, and our community:

 The staff, managers, facility operators, and leadership in our long-term-care sector grieve deeply and sincerely for the loss of PCH residents who contracted the virus, and as fellow citizens of Winnipeg we share in the pain experienced by so many families in our community.

 Staff at Winnipeg PCHs continue every day to step up and tirelessly ensure the care and safety of residents, despite the unprecedented and difficult situation.
 They have been understandably tired and worried at times, yet they persevere, and we would like to extend our sincere gratitude for their efforts.